-The Second Amendment And Criminal Charges
+Second Amendment Criminal Charges

 Gun rights are a contentious issue.
 If you face any criminal charges, you should have counsel from an experienced criminal defense attorney to protect your Second Amendment rights.
 Our attorneys at Goulden Law Offices, PLLC, are well-versed in the intersection of criminal prosecution and the Second Amendment, and we can provide knowledgeable guidance on these issues in New Hampshire.

-The Second Amendment
+Understanding The Second Amendment

 The Second Amendment (Amendment II) to the United States Constitution protects the right of the people to keep and bear arms, and was adopted on December 15, 1791, as part of the first 10 amendments contained in the Bill of Rights.
 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 Part 1, Article 2-a of the New Hampshire Constitution, adopted in 1982, provides that “[a]ll persons have the right to keep and bear arms in defense of themselves, their families, their property and the state.”